 Timings

-Each section of the session has timings to help you keep to the 90 minutes.
+Each section of the session has timings to help you keep to the 90 minutes (or ▶ 60 minutes if you're shortening the session for your context).

 Add your own time stamps to help keep each section on track.